southern arrowwood (Viburnum dentatum)

 Flower and fruits.
 The flowers are small and numerous, in compound branched clusters called “cymes.”
 The showy parts of each flower are the 5 fused petals and 5 stamens.
 The example below is, judging by the glabrous leafstalks, northern arrowwood, Viburnum recognitum (another member of the Viburnum dentatum complex).

 The fruits are drupes.
 Blue-black at maturity, the ones shown below are immature.

 (Flora of West Virginia, by P.D.
 Strausbaugh and Earl L. Core)

 I sometimes see baby boomer botanists (BBBs?) saying “MADCAP HORSE” with a tinge of sadness in their voice.
 What are they talking about, and why the sadness?

 This was a memory clue they learned for woody plants with opposite leaves: Maple, Ash, Dogwood, members of the shrub family Caprifoliaceae, and Horse-chestnut (the family that includes the buckeyes).
-The tinge of sadness is that the memory clue simply doesn’t work anymore because the viburnums, which were then considered to be members of the Caprifoliaceae (along with honeysuckles) are, alas, now in a different family.
+The tinge of sadness is that the memory clue simply doesn’t work anymore because the viburnums and elderberry, which were then considered to be members of the Caprifoliaceae (along with honeysuckles) are, alas, now in a different family, the Adoxaceae.
 MADCAPADOX HORSE doesn’t seem to work.
 Sigh.